Policy Improvement using Language Feedback Models

 \subsection{Verbalization}

 To leverage world knowledge in LLMs, we convert raw observations $\observation$ to language descriptions $\verbalized$ using a verbalization procedure $\verbalize$.
-Figure~\ref{fig:touchdown_verbalization}~illustrates such a verbalization procedure for Touchdown~\cite{chenTouchdownNaturalLanguage2019}, where the agent navigates Google Street View panorama images based on a given natural language instruction.
+Figure~\ref{fig:touchdown_verbalization}~illustrates verbalization for Touchdown~\cite{chenTouchdownNaturalLanguage2019}, where the agent navigates Google Street View panorama images based on a given natural language instruction.
 First, we extract all noun-phrases (NPs) from instructions in the dataset and compute their~\textsc{Clip} language embedding.
-Given a visual observation, we compute~\textsc{Clip} visual embedding for each image patch, and align it with the top matching NP as deemed by the highest cosine similarity between~\textsc{Clip} embeddings.
+Given a visual observation, we compute~\textsc{Clip} visual embedding for each image patch, and align it to the NP with the highest cosine similarity between~\textsc{Clip} embeddings.
 We then combine aligned NPs with agent orientation to formulate an egocentric language description of the scene.
 This is described in more detail in Appendix~\ref{app:touchdown_verbalization}.